 The sound of the cuckoo has been normally been first heard over those last two April weeks, 2016 it was 24th, and the wonderful call was heard regularly in May and into June.

-In 2016 the first bird back I saw here was a Pied Flycatcher on April 14th.
+In 2018 the first bird back I saw here was a Swallow on April 14th.